-Well, in addition to being a veteran, I am also a 24-year veteran of Law Enforcement.
-During my long career as a first responder, I witnessed the negative effects that experiencing repeated traumatic events over a career has on a first responder.
+Well, in addition to being a military veteran, I am also a 24-year veteran of Law Enforcement.
+During my long career as a First Responder, I witnessed the negative effects that experiencing repeated traumatic events over a career has on a First Responder.
 I have seen many brothers and sisters develop drug and alcohol problems, become both suspects and victims of domestic violence, and suffer from depression.
-I also know more than one First responder who have chosen to take their life due to depression and Post Traumatic Stress disorder (PTSd).
-Then, in 2016, a fellow first responder, friend, and the brother-in-law to my best friend took his life leaving behind a wife, three children, and a grandchild.
+I also know more than one First Responder who have chosen to take their life due to depression and Post Traumatic Stress disorder (PTSd).
+Then, in 2016, a fellow First Responder and friend, took his life leaving behind a wife, three children, and a grandchild.

 Why We Are Here

-There are so many wonderful organizations in existence that help our war heroes and military veterans but few to help our first responders or anyone for that matter, that has experienced traumatic events other than military combat.
+There are so many wonderful organizations in existence that help our war heroes and military veterans but few to help our First Responders who have also experienced traumatic events other than military combat.

 As a profession, First Responders are already at an increased risk of Post-Traumatic Stress disorder (PTSd), Traumatic Brain Injury (TBI), General Anxiety disorder (GAd), and an array of physical injuries.
 This is based on their physically demanding jobs and the increased chances of being exposed to a variety of traumatic events, ranging from officer involved shootings, homicides, having to respond to traffic fatalities, and fighting fires.
 Often these experiences leave them with both physical injuries and emotional scars.
 Those who have experienced these traumatic events often have nightmares, flashbacks, difficulty sleeping, and feeling emotionally numb.